dickermoshe/OpenChaver/README.md

 # OpenChaver
 `python -m openchaver` will start the services.

 The working services are:
 - [x] `scheduler` - Sends events to the `screenshot` service.
 - [x] `screenshot` - Takes screenshots of the active window.
 Sends the screenshot to the `storage` service.
 - [x] `storage` - Stores the screenshots in the `sqlite` database.

 TODO:
-- [ ] Add a `alert` service that will send an alert to the chaver if enough NSFW content is detected.
-- [ ] Add a `report` service that send reports periodically to the chaver.
-- [ ] Add a `web` service that will serve as the UI for the application.
+- [ ] Add a `upload` service to upload the screenshots to the remote server.
 - [ ] Add a `keystroke` service that will send events to the `screenshot` service if NSFW text is detected.
 - [ ] Add a `idle` service that will pause the `screenshot` service if the user is idle.